joeyallen1/Sudoku-Game/README.md

 # Sudoku Game

-A simple interactive Sudoku game built using Python and Pygame, where users can solve randomized Sudoku puzzles, clear the board, generate new puzzles, and track their solving time.
+A simple interactive Sudoku game built using Python and Pygame, where users can generate and solve randomized Sudoku puzzles.

 ## Table of Contents
 1. [Features](#features)